Record temperatures set to continue with 30 degrees in store

 The long spell of good weather is set to continue though there is a possibility of thunderstorms breaking out over the weekend as a result of the high temperatures and humidity.

-“There is no obvious sign of a break in the weather at such,” he said.
+“There is no obvious sign of a break in the weather at such,” Mr Clarke said.
 “Overall the temperature regime is going to stay well above normal.
 There is no obvious signs of a change to an Atlantic regime with temperatures below 20 degrees and rain from time to time.

 “If we do get a showers it will be because of the heat and the humidity but they will be very hit and miss.”